Application period for the next cycle 2025/26 is 11 June to 3 July 2025!

 The Mentee receives primarily

-• Feedback and advice on career planning in academia taking into account the individual life context and skills.
+- Feedback and advice on career planning in academia, taking into account individual life contexts and skills.

-• Individual support and inspiration with respect to the strategic development and effective realization of her/his scientific, academic career.
+- Individual support and inspiration for the strategic development and effective realization of their scientific and academic careers.

 Mentoring Tree